melanchall/drywetmidi/README.md

 With the DryWetMIDI you can:

 * Read, write and create [Standard MIDI Files (SMF)](https://www.midi.org/specifications/category/smf-specifications).
 It is also possible to read [RMID](https://www.loc.gov/preservation/digital/formats/fdd/fdd000120.shtml) files where SMF wrapped to RIFF chunk.
+* Send MIDI events to/receive them from MIDI devices, play MIDI data and record it.
 * Finely adjust process of reading and writing.
 It allows, for example, to read corrupted files and repair them, or build MIDI file validators.
 * Implement [custom meta events](https://github.com/melanchall/drywetmidi/wiki/Custom-meta-events) and [custom chunks](https://github.com/melanchall/drywetmidi/wiki/Custom-chunks) that can be written to and read from MIDI files.
 * Easily catch specific error when reading or writing MIDI file since all possible errors in a MIDI file are presented as separate exception classes.